brianrahadi/quartz/content/posts/getting-first-coop.md

 There might be more niche domains, but there are these four types of projects.
 If you are truly sure of what kind of internship role you want to get, I think having projects focused on one domain will be really helpful in making you stand out as a candidate.

-What has worked for me to have these projects is to focus on classes that give good projects first.
+What has worked for me to have these projects is **to focus on classes that give good projects first**.
 This is what I did as I took CMPT 213 (Object Oriented Design), which gives me a Java Swing and OOP project; CMPT 272 (Web Development), which gives me an Angular project; and CMPT 276 (Software Engineering), which gives me a full-stack web development group project.

 You can also do projects at hackathons, which generally take the least amount of time.
 Just make sure you have a good teammate and have a good plan for what you think you will be doing.

+So if you are still finding for an internship, try to focus on classes that give good projects.
+I would leave the harder classes later as long as it's not an important prerequisite for another class.

 ### Organization experience
 For most people, doing things alone can be a bit stressful, so why not make it fun by doing it with others or for others?

-I find the most rewards in building things for organisations, as I know the result is useful for others too.
+I find the most rewards in building things for organizations, as I know the result is useful for others too.
 Try finding tech-related organisations if you want to find more like-minded peers.
 Alternatively, you can just try to be in any organisation you'd like to be in and offer to build something for them to make club life easier.
-The most common one is probably a website for that organisation.
+The most common one is to build a website for that organisation.

-I really enjoy being in an organisation, as I think community plays a big part in who we are and the enjoyment that comes from there.
+I really enjoy being in an organization, as I think community plays a big part in who we are and the enjoyment that comes from there.

 ### Credits Taken
 A.k.a. expected graduation date.
-I try to set the earliest possible graduation date.
+Having an earlier graduation date helps, but make sure to manipulate and lie here.
+I usually set my graduation date to the earliest possible, though I may extend it if I think I will have more co-ops.

-Most companies are more likely to hire candidates near their graduation, as internships are basically a relatively reliable way to get good full-time candidates.
+Many companies are more likely to hire candidates near their graduation, as internships are basically a relatively reliable way for them to get good full-time candidates.

 Thus, having a delayed internship might not be a bad idea at all, as (1) it is usually easier to get one and (2) there are more chances for the company to offer you a full-time position.

+Therefore, if you can work in the non-summer term (Studying at Canada both for international and domestic), I personally think that it's fine to delaying your co-op term for more important and classes with worthwhile projects.
+Just make sure that your first co-op is the one you think you will learn a lot.

 ### GPA
 Does GPA matter?
-Hmm, I don't know, and I don't think you need to worry too much about this.
+Hmm, I don't know, and I think many people worry too much about this.
 Some companies might think it matters; others might not think about it at all.

+GPA might matter, but I think the ROI is better if you leverage other things listed before rather than just focusing on school (ex. work, organization, projects, hackathons).

-What you can do is study consistently while also maintaining your other areas of life.
+Thus, what you can do is to just study consistently while also maintaining your other areas of life.

 Right now, school life is not really my highest priority.
 I just need to make sure that I finish all the assignments and quizzes on time and get the general gist of it.
 Prioritising projects, organisations, work, or even making sure you are not burned out and enjoy life is definitely more important.